Features

 • Shampoo and conditioner

 Although your guests will likely bring their own toiletries with them, you should make sure that you have all of these items available.
-To go above and beyond what the average guest might expect, you could include toothpaste and toothbrushes, feminine products, shaving cream and razors.
+You could include toothpaste and toothbrushes, feminine products, shaving cream, and razors to go above and beyond what the average guest might expect.

 Living Room